brianlbradley/frontend-nanodegree-feedreader/README.md

 # How to view this project?

   Open the index.html file in the Jasmine folder.
 The test descriptions and results are at the bottom of the page past the links.
-   These are the various tests performed.
     These tests are written in feedreader.js and validating items in the the app.js file and index.html

+The following are the various tests performed:

 Wrote a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.

 Wrote a test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.

 Wrote a new test suite named "The menu".

 Wrote a test that ensures the menu element is hidden by default.
 You'll have to analyze the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.

 Wrote a test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display when clicked and does it hide when clicked again.

 Wrote a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.

 Wrote a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.